-My eyes played tricks one me, as every flash of movement I saw, usually a bird, turned into a potential seal!
+My eyes played tricks on me, as every flash of movement I saw, usually, a bird turned into a potential seal!

 Janne pointed out an area to me where the seals were most frequently spotted.
 Here, I convinced myself that even the non-moving options – like dark rocks on the shores where indeed Saimaa ringed seals! – They were not!

 Unsurprisingly, the lake is dotted with cottages.
 Some of them are even on their own private islands!
 They wouldn’t be allowed to be built now for environmental reasons, but they are allowed to exist if they had been previously built like the one below!

 Alas, even with the combination of perfect weather conditions and my eyes playing tricks on me, no seal magically appeared.
 Lake Saimaa is incredibly pristine and it’s worth going for a cruise just to be on the lake.
 If you happen to see a Saimaa ringed seal, consider that a bonus, not the end goal.
 But with only 310 individuals remaining, do it today!
 While I truly hope the Saimaa ringed seal will recover its populations, it’s future remains uncertain.